Jollerprutt/proxmox-node/README.md

 ## 1.00 Proxmox OS Install
-This chapter is about how to install Proxmox on your host type.
+This chapter is about how to install Proxmox VE on your host type.

 It is highly recommended you install server grade SSD drives for your Proxmox OS.
 I use the Samsung SM883 and PM883 240Gb models.